Syntomic cohomology of truncated Brown--Peterson spectra

 \subsection{Telescope}

 Since it is now known that the telescope conjecture is false in general~\cite{BHLS23}, it becomes an interesting question to ask for which spectra $X$ is the localization map

 is an equivalence.
-For example, it was conjectured by~\cite[Conjecture~3.9]{MR99} that the telescope conjecture holds for $fp$-spectra.
-We show that our results imply the telescope conjecture for the algebraic K-theory of $\BP\langle n \rangle$, giving some support for this conjecture in light of \autoref{thm:finite-TC}, which implies that the algebraic K-theory of $\BP\langle n\rangle$ is an $fp$-spectrum. \begin{cor} Let $n\ge -1$.
+For example, it was conjectured by~\cite[Conjecture~3.9]{MR99} that the telescope conjecture holds for fp-spectra.
+We show that our results imply the telescope conjecture for the algebraic K-theory of $\BP\langle n \rangle$, giving some support for this conjecture in light of \autoref{thm:finite-TC}, which implies that the algebraic K-theory of $\BP\langle n\rangle$ is an fp-spectrum. \begin{cor} Let $n\ge -1$.
 The localization map